Skip to main content

 The value of the deduction is calculated using the weighted average cost of the ingredient.

-Exceptions During POS Processing
+Exceptions during POS processing

 POS processing can create exceptions when something is missing or inconsistent.